Jaswinder Bolina

 Jaswinder Bolina (born 1978) is an American poet and essayist from Chicago.

 Early life and education

 Jaswinder Bolina was born in 1978 in Chicago, Illinois, in the United States to Indian parents.
 He received an undergraduate B.A. in philosophy from Loyola University in Chicago, and was awarded a Master of Fine Arts in creative writing by the University of Michigan, and a Ph.D. in English (concentrating on creative writing) from Ohio University.

 Career

 As of November 2024, Bolina is an associate professor on the creative writing faculty in the Department of English Literature and Creative Writing at the University of Miami, where he has taught in the MFA program.

 Writing corpus

-As of the 2020's, Bolina was known as a poet and an essayist.
+As of the 2020s, Bolina is known as a poet and an essayist.

 His full-length poetry collections include;